ryardley/rxmsg/README.md

 This library makes it easy to send messages in a distributed network transparent way via various brokers using RxJS streams.

-RxJS Message uses a versatile middleware pattern to create messaging endpoints that are extremely flexible.
+RxMsg uses a versatile middleware pattern to create messaging endpoints that are extremely flexible.

 ## Sending a message